 The ADCC World Championship is one of the world’s top grappling events.
 As a result, it attracts the top professional wrestlers from across the globe every two years.

 Many grapplers have become legends due to their victory in the ADCC event.
-On the other hand, Craig Jones has never won this World Championship, but his best achievement was the silver medal in 2019.
+Craig Jones has never won this World Championship, but his best achievement was winning the silver medal in 2019.

 Craig Jones is a technical, well-rounded fighter with tricky, hard-to-anticipate moves that give him a hard time with every opponent.